top of page

 1) Review our Chapter Toolkit

 2) Learn how to contact and volunteer at a local senior facility (the guide is below).
-If you need assistance with this, please contact us at the bottom of this page and we will provide personal support

 3) Register your school chapter on our Chapter Application Form